-5.1 Allegation 1: Project's impacts and compliance with EU environmental law

-5.1.1 Allegation 1 points to the project's negative impacts on the environment and its non-compliance with EU environmental law.
-It is composed of three sub-allegations (see paragraph 1.2.2), which are dealt with below.
+- 5.1 Allegation 1: Project's negative impacts on the environment and its non-compliance with the relevant EU regulatory framework - 5.1.1 Allegation nr.
+1 concerns the project's negative impacts on the environment and its non-compliance with the relevant EU regulatory framework.
+It was divided into four sub-allegations focusing on key environmental directives.

-Sub-allegation 1.1: Compliance with the EIA and SEA Directives
+Sub-allegation 1.1: Compliance with the SEA Directive

-5.1.2 The complainant alleges non-compliance with the EIA and SEA Directives.
-As the SEA is applied to plans and programmes that precede the project-level assessment and development consent, the application of the SEA Directive is analysed first.
+5.1.2 The complainant alleges non-compliance with the SEA Directive.